gjavier21/mockmind-method/docs/legal/semantic-clearance.md

 > This protocol validates identity through semantic resonance, not surveillance.
 > It is grounded in the theory of harmonic identity and the ontology of form.
 > Authored by Gerardo.
 Logged July 7, 2025.

+---

+## 🛡️ Disclaimer

+MockMind is a personal, open-source research project authored by Gerardo J. Lebron Morales.
+It is not affiliated with, endorsed by, or representative of any employer, company, platform, or organization — past or present.

+All reflections, methods, and semantic scaffolds are authored independently and published under the principles of open cognition, modular authorship, and falsifiability.

+MockMind does not access, transmit, or interact with any external systems, APIs, or infrastructure.
+It is markdown-native, offline-first, and fully transparent by design.

+> “This is not a product.
+> It is a mirror — and it reflects only the author.”